 The initial motorbiking race in "The Fantastic Horror of the Cat in the Bag" has very little to do with the mystery plot to come; it seems to be put in the tale for the sheer joy of describing motorcycling, one of Sayers' main hobbies in real life.
 Like the "Sir Roger" dance, the race involves speed, movement and mathematical patterns.
 The two stories have structural similarities; they both open with a background description of an exciting event, the race and the dance, and after this is completed a second act of the story begins, and a mystery problem begins to emerge.
 The race seems an allegory of life; we see two individuals racing each other, and they are watched enviously by a married man with a side car going much slower.

 "The Bibulous Business of a Matter of Taste" shows Sayers' expert knowledge of wine.
-It is not known exactly when she created her commercial traveler (traveling salesman) in wine and spirits, Montague Egg; one of her letters suggests the early 1930's.
+Sayers created her commercial traveler (traveling salesman) in wine and spirits, Montague Egg; the first six Egg tales appeared in early 1933.
 Egg is not the only wine detective of the period; H. Warner Allen's William Clerihew ran a wine shop, and appeared in "Tokay of the Comet Year" (1930) and later novels through the 1930's.
 The 1930's were the peak period for detective stories about wine: Margery Allingham's Death of a Ghost (1934) has a finale centering around spirits, Lawrence G. Blochman published "Red Wine" (1930), Max Brand "Wine on the Desert" (1936), and Ngaio Marsh Vintage Murder (1937).
-Allingham's "The Widow" is a 1930's short story about wine.
+Allingham's "The Widow" (1937) is a short story about wine.

 One of the first uses of backgrounds in Sayers was in the Detection Club's round robin novel The Scoop (1931).
 Sayers wrote the opening and closing sections of The Scoop, setting it at a great newspaper.
 The portrait of a business and its workers anticipates that of Murder Must Advertise (1933), and seems like a dry run for that later novel.
 Her picture of a press run, climaxing the first chapter, is a memorable piece of writing, recalling the well known end of Advertise: both pieces describe information being disseminated out to society through mass media.
 It involves a strange and wonderful pun on a famous quotation from the Book of Job, something utterly and uniquely Sayersian.

 Still, there is a relatively consistent pattern.
 The novels of the second, Croftsian period tend to be much longer than Sayers' earlier books, as well.
 The shift in Sayers' writing corresponds, perhaps coincidentally, to a massive change in society: the advent of the Depression.
 Sayers' earlier book tended to have settings among the upper classes, even the aristocracy; whereas the later ones tended to be more middle class in orientation, although this switch in focus is already present in such early period books as The Documents in the Case (1930).
-Sayers' tradesman sleuth, Montague Egg, seems to have been created in this second period as well.
+Sayers' tradesman sleuth, Montague Egg, was created in this second period as well, in 1933.